hectorqlucero/cm/README.md

-# PD
+# CM

-An application that caters to pets
+An application that caters to ciclist.

 ## Pre-requisites